The 2018 SoCal League Middle School Program Overview:

-For the 2017 season, middle school student-athletes may participate in the SoCal League by forming clubs at their schools, practicing with existing registered high school teams, or participating independently.
-We will offer 4 middle school races during the season (Saturdays at race #2, 3, 4, and 5).
+For the 2018 season, middle school student-athletes may participate in the SoCal League by forming clubs at their schools, practicing with existing registered high school teams, or participating independently.
+We will offer 5 middle school races during the season.
+Middle school racing takes place Saturday afternoon on race weekends (high school racing takes place Sunday on race weekends).
 Middle school races will be middle school appropriate in time, distance, and terrain.
-Any middle-school student-athletes (independent riders, riders on high school teams, or riders on middle school teams) who have fully registered and paid fees in the NICA Pit Zone are eligible to compete.
-Check our main page, race page, and newsletters for updated information as it becomes available.
+Any middle-school student-athletes (independent riders, riders on high school teams, or riders on middle school teams) who have fully registered and paid fees in the NICA Pit Zone (“Practice Ready”) are eligible to compete.
+Check our main page, 2018 Race Page, and newsletters for updated information as it becomes available.

-The SoCal League’s middle school program is designed to introduce middle school aged riders to the sport of mountain biking focused heavily on skills, fun, fitness, and NICA’s “Spirit of Howdy” with a taste of the competitive aspects of mountain biking they will find when in high school minus the additional pressures when team scoring and season overall standings are applied.
+The SoCal League’s middle school program is aimed at introducing middle school aged riders to the sport of mountain biking focused heavily on skills, fun, fitness, and NICA’s “Spirit of Howdy” with a taste of the competitive aspects of mountain biking they will find when in high school minus the additional pressures when team scoring and season overall standings are applied.

 - 6th graders in “elementary school” may participate in middle school programming.
 9th graders in a “middle school” or “junior high school” compete in the freshman category at the high school level.

-- Middle school specific racing will occur on courses tailored to middle school riders.
+- Middle school specific racing will occur on courses appropriate for middle school riders.

 - NICA Pit Zone is the online data base system the SoCal League uses to collect information, league fees, and race fees (www.socaldirt.org – go to Pit Zone).